 The 7th annual Big Shoulders Fund High

-School Scholars Symposium will be held on Tuesday, March 13, 2018, from
+School Scholars Symposium was held on Tuesday, March 13, 2018, from

 new tools and ideas for Big Shoulder high school students as they begin preparing for college